twystd/tweetnacl-android/README.md

 ----------
 The JNI wrapper has been kept as 'thin' as possible to avoid compromising the careful design and coding of the original TweetNaCl implementation.
-However, cryptography being what it is, the wrapper may have introduced non-obvious vulnerabilities (e.g. timing/memory) - entirely inadvertently of course.
+However, cryptography being what it is, the wrapper may have (entirely inadvertently) introduced non-obvious vulnerabilities (e.g. timing side-channel attacks)

-USE ENTIRELY AT YOUR OWN RISK !
+**USE ENTIRELY AT YOUR OWN RISK !**

 References
 ----------